ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 This is so delightful to see!
 And seeing is believing.
 I am a believer!

-I quickly learned how to annotate using highlighter that comes with several default colors.
-It is fast and intuitive, more so than in LiquidText.
+I quickly learned how to annotate using the highlighter pen that comes in several default colors.
+It is fast and intuitive, more so than in [[LiquidText\|LiquidText]].
 # Obsidian + Zotero = heavenly bliss

-With this new found hope in finding the best way to annotate a PDF including freehand drawing or inking, I wasted no time in moving on to the next short-term goal: I am now determined to look into ways to integrate Zotero into Obsidian.
-Yes, there are several methods available, but I must take the time to understand what they actually do.
+With this new found hope in finding the best way to annotate PDF including freehand drawing, I wasted no time in moving on to the next short-term goal, determined to look into ways to integrate Zotero into Obsidian.
+Indeed, there are several methods available, but I must take the time to understand what they actually do.
 First in line: [[Obsidian plugin - Zotero Integration｜Obsidian、Zotero 之聯動\|Obsidian plugin - Zotero Integration｜Obsidian、Zotero 之聯動]].

 ---
 # More ...